 At a Glance

-• Tasks: Support students in Science subjects, helping them excel academically.
+- Tasks: Support students in Science subjects and help them excel academically.

-• Why this job: Perfect for aspiring teachers wanting hands-on experience in a supportive environment.
+- Why this job: Perfect for aspiring teachers wanting to make a difference and build their skills.

-• Qualifications: Must be a Science graduate with a passion for teaching and mentoring.
+- Qualifications: Must be a Science graduate with a passion for teaching and helping others.

 Are you an ambitious Science graduate looking for a Science Tutor role where you can help students who require extra support within the subject?
 Working in partnership with an inclusive Secondary School in Hull, we are very pleased to offer this Science Tutor role which represents a fantastic opportunity for an aspiring Science Teacher to gain at least a year of experience.